S3-working-group/s3-practical-guide/docs/all.md

 #### Representative

-**Select a team member to participate in the governance decision making of another team to enable the flow of information and influence.**
+**Select a team member to participate in the governance decision-making of another team to enable the flow of information and influence.**

 Representatives (a.k.a. links):

 -   stand for the interests of one <a href="#" class="tooltip" title="Team: A group of people collaborating toward a shared driver (or objective).
 Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</a> in another team
 -   are selected for a limited term
--   participate in the **governance decision making** of the team they link with, and can:
+-   participate in the **governance decision-making** of the team they link with, and can:
     -   raise items for the agenda
     -   participate in forming proposals
     -   raise <a href="#" class="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">objections</a> to proposals and existing <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>